ThomasHeb/2AxisLaserCutter/README.md

 - Connect 12V DC to Ramps 3/4
 - Connect the Arduino to USB.
 - Go to position menu and check movement of the axis
-- Check direction of the axis, XXXX TODO
+- Check direction of the axis,
+  - Otherwise open the parameters in the Serial Monitor of the Arduino IDE with $$
+  - Adjust parameter $7
-- Calculate the Steps per mm, adjust parameter XXXX TODO
+- Calculate the Steps per mm, adjust parameter $0 and $1
+  - Equation is : (USER_STEP_PER_REVOLUTION x USER_MICROSTEPS) / (USER_PITCH_BELT x USER_GEAR)
+  - Example: (200 steps/rpm x 16 Microsteps) / (2mm x 20) = 80
+  - Best is to adjust the defaults.h, compile and download and set parameter to default with $R
 - Operate the e-stopp, Arduino should go to Error.
 Reset the Arduino
 - Optional: Operate the limit switches, Arduino should go to Error.
 Reset the Arduino
 - Optional using limit switches: Go to homing menu and start a homing cycle.
-  - Check if axis are moving to the right direction, otherwise adjust parameter XXXX TODO
+  - Check if axis are moving to the right direction, otherwise adjust parameter $19
-  - Check if debouncing is processed in the right direction, otherwise adjust parameter XXXX TODO
+- Check and adjust other parameters. refer to grbl parameter settings online.
 - Disconnect power supply and USB

 ## First operation of the laser